Jpwaters09/Macro-Pad/README.md

 ##

 ## How to Use
 Plug the Macro Pad into your Windows, Linux, or macOS device using a USB C cable to begin using it immediately.
 The OLED display shows the function of each key, and the rotary encoder.
-To enter safe mode (REPL) hold the rotary encoder button then plug the device into a computer, you can then connect to the REPL.
+To enter flash mode (REPL) hold the rotary encoder button then plug the device into a computer, you can then connect to the REPL.

 ## Coming Soon
  - Change key mappings directly on the device by holding the rotary encoder button for 2 seconds.
 Then press the key you want to modify, or rotate/click the encoder to configure it.
 The OLED display will show a list of available options for the selected input.
 Use the rotary encoder to scroll through options and press it to confirm your selection.
 A custom MicroPython port will also be included.